alleyesonme21/hair-salon/README.md

 # Description

 This website uses C#, ASP.NET, and MCV (plus, HTML, CSS, and Javascript) to manage the hair stylists and clients for Eau Claire's Salon in a database.
-The application allows the website user (e.g., salon manager) to see a list of hair stylists, view the clients of each hair stylist, and add new clients to the rdatabase.
+The application allows the website user (e.g., salon manager) to see a list of hair stylists, view the clients of each hair stylist, and add new clients to the database.

 The website is a student project created for Epicodus, a 6-month C#/React programming bootcamp.